 In case you haven’t noticed, there are many places where career prospects overlap each other, which is actually an advantage for someone wishing to pursue a career in finance.
 It just makes shifting much easier when you can benefit by switching to a different department or slightly different job profile at some point.

 A few short and relevant CISI courses from accredited institutes should be enough for an experienced professional to make a clever, lateral shift in finance.
-That being said, it is still advisable to first specialise in a particular job profile before thinking about changing profiles.
+Then prepare your resume by using/referencing some professional resume examples to make sure you are showing hiring managers what they want to see.
+That being said, it is still advisable to first specialize in a particular job profile before thinking about changing profiles.
 The option though will always be there, and that’s part of what makes the profession of money management itself so lucrative and relevant globally.

 What are your career plans?
 Tell us more.